Wenqi-Ge/wenqi-ge.github.io/_pages/talks.md

 {% include base_path %}

+# ✨About me
+By a series of coincidences, I ended up choosing computer science as my major in college.
+Before that, I had never written a single line of code, let alone worked with robots.
+To my surprise, after just one semester, I founded that I am really good in coding.
+Whenever we had course projects, many classmates would ask me to team up with them.
+One of them invited me to join the Electronics Innovation Lab, and that’s where my jouneral on robotics begain.

+# smart trash-sorting bin
+My first

 # Two-time RoboCon Champion
 My team and I won the championship of the RoboCon China contest in 2017 and 2018, respectively, and represented China in the Asia-Pacific event.
 I am mainly responsible for robot localization, control, wireless communication, and an App that can be used for robot debugging and data recording.